fanglin0/kibble-io/README.md

 # Kibble.io
 ## What this project is

-Inpspired by the beloved : <a href="https://skribbl.io">Skribbl.io</a> I built a copycat website that resembled skribbl io but it's a play on dogs and kibble (ahaha get it).
-It's still a multiplayer drawing guessing game, through the multiplayer sever and canvas updates with Node.js.
-There's also an AI guesser with a tensorflow model trained off the <a href="https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap;tab=objects?pli=1&prefix=&forceOnObjectsSortingFiltering=false"> Google Quick Draw API Data</a>.
+Inspired by the beloved <a href="https://skribbl.io">Skribbl.io</a>, I built a copycat website that resembles Skribbl.io, but with a play on dogs and kibble (ahaha, get it).
+It's still a multiplayer drawing guessing game, using a multiplayer server and canvas updates with Node.js.
+There's also an AI guesser with a TensorFlow model trained off the <a href="https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap;tab=objects?pli=1&prefix=&forceOnObjectsSortingFiltering=false">Google Quick Draw API Data</a>.
 I took a small subsection of the dataset to train my model with prediction percentages.

-I spent ~12 hrs from node-and-express lapses to elarn node.js, and sued my knowledge to build onto a previously started yet never finished skribbl project to make it a more complete website.
+I spent ~12 hrs (from node-and-express lapses) to learn node.JS, and used my knowledge to build onto a previously started yet never finished website project (~6 hours on kibble.io) to make it a more complete website.

-NOTE TO THE REVIEWERS: i want to apologize in advance to reviwers for my <a href="How I made this project">lapses</a>.
-THere are some parts that are me texting my friends, etc and not coding; I'm aware of them, but unable to cut them out with the new Lapse version (whcih removed cutting) nor unsync them from my project.
+**NOTE TO REVIEWERS:** I want to apologize in advance to reviewers for my lapses.
+There are some parts where I was texting my friends, etc., and not coding.
+I'm aware of them, but I am unable to cut them out with the new Lapse version (which removed cutting) or unsync them from my project.
 I totally understand if you have to cut hours!
 I'm just trying to pay back my 19 hours of debt :')

 <video src="public/assets/demo-video.mov">

 <img src="public/assets/demo1.png">
 <img src="public/assets/demo3.png">
 <img src="public/assets/demo2.png">

 ---

 ## How to run this